BurningMarshmallow/rce-csharp/README.md

-# rce-csharp
+# Calculator RCE
-Naive RCE in .Net 5.0
+Naive RCE in .Net 5.0.
+Made for student course in UrFU, 2021.